2020 Step 1 Review Course:

 - The course contains more than 800 images, illustrations, charts, graphs, animations, and pathology slides, plus more than 50 Right Brain Bonuses.

 - A high yield Part 2 study guide corresponding to the videos containing study questions, notes, diagrams, study hints, and quizzes

 - Access until July 31, 2021 once you Click to Start

 - The Part 2 study guide includes convenient page references to First Aid and Step-Up to USMLE Step 1: The 2015 Edition

 Click here to access a generic 7 week study plan.

 Online Access Details

-Videos can be viewed at 1x or 1.5x real time on Mac or PC devices and at real time on mobile devices.
+- Videos can be viewed at 1.0x or 1.5x real time on Mac, and PC devices and most mobile and tablet devices.

-One-week course extensions can be purchased here if additional time is needed for Part 2 access.
+- If additional time is needed, one-week course extensions can be purchased here for Part 2 access.
 If you need to pause your subscription for any reason, you must purchase a one-week extension.

 * Videos are recorded in full HD and streamed to your device using device required resolutions